 He also highlights that during the 5 years in the profession, the stories shared by friends and co-workers are also remarkable.
-“I had colleagues who lost the birth of their children because they were on board, colleagues who went through very strong storms, to the point of breaking several of the ship’s machines.
-In short, if you take a crew of mostly experienced people, the stories are endless.
+“I had colleagues who lost the birth of their children because they were on board, colleagues who went through very strong storms, to the point of breaking several of the ship’s machines. how to recover deleted offline files in windows 7 In short, if you take a crew of mostly experienced people, the stories are endless.

 Nevertheless, life in platform jobs is very dynamic and requires a lot of preparation from those interested in adapting well and dealing with new situations that are not common to all professions on the market.

 If you like this content, keep an eye on our blog!
 Here you will find exclusive articles written by our team, news from the maritime market, and more.